cibaca/card-game-dapp/README.md

 So we came up with an idea to utilize this learning into a game application where we just start with the basic guess the game.
 This game will be a Game platform where we can series of different games, currently we intend to card a number of card games.

 # Overview of our Game
 To begin the game, user logs in using the valid wallet ID and will have a set of random shuffled playing cards from which they would need to guess the correct next card based on the questions/conditions.
 The user can bid any value greater than zero.

 The user will earn money based on the amount they will bid.
 So if the user is bidding 1 ETH .
 They would earn 1 for first question, 2 for Second, 3 for third and so on.
-They would only receive winnings once they have answered all the questions correctly.
+They would only receive winnings once they have answered the 4th question, if not all winnings are lost.
+In other words, the first 3 questions generate winnings and the fourth pays them out.

 #### Sample Questions -
 1. Player has to guess the color of the first card.